Codeception/Codeception/docs/05-UnitTests.md

 php codecept generate:test unit Example
 ```

-It create a new `ExampleTest` file located in the `tests/unit` directory.
+It creates a new `ExampleTest` file located in the `tests/unit` directory.

 As always, you can run the newly created test with this command: